bradcypert/sandalwood/content/blog/dart-mixins.md

 tags:
   - dart
   - learn_dart
+description: "Dart's mixins are a way to reuse class code in multiple class hierarchies."
 ---

 There are a _lot_ of alternatives to inheritance.
 Abstract classes, interfaces, some languages have "traits", and in Dart,